-differences between actual policy decisions and prescriptions from a well-known benchmark can help households and markets set better expectations about the future path of monetary policy, and thus make better economic decisions in the present.
-Accordingly, the Financial CHOICE Act seeks to improve how the Fed communicates monetary policy, by requiring it to generate a monetary policy rule and explain to the American people how its chosen course compares to a standard reference rule specified in the statute.219 Importantly, it is the Federal Reserve that selects the policy inputs that go into the formulation of its rule, and the Fed retains the power to change or depart from its chosen strategy whenever it determines that economic circumstances warrant.220
+Monetary policy works best when the Federal Reserve can make credible commitments to the public about its future course.
+Requiring the Federal Reserve to systematically explain differences between actual policy decisions and prescriptions from well-known benchmarks can help households and markets set better expectations about the future path of monetary policy, and thus make better economic decisions in the present.
+Accordingly, the Financial CHOICE Act seeks to improve how the Fed communicates monetary policy, by requiring it to choose a monetary policy strategy, and explain to the American people how its chosen course compares to a reference policy rule.
+Importantly, it is the Federal Reserve that selects the policy inputs that go into the formulation of its strategy, and the Fed retains the power to change or depart from its chosen strategy whenever it determines that economic circumstances warrant.
+The requirement is simply for a more clear communication of policy and not for any particular policy.

-Before assuming her current responsibilities, Chair Yellen was supportive of a communication strategy of referencing a benchmark model to help households and markets form better expectations about the course of monetary policy, stating in a 1996 speech that "the framework of a Taylor-type rule could help the Federal Reserve communicate to the public the rationale behind policy moves, and how those moves are consistent with its objectives."
-But she has changed her tune considerably since becoming Fed Chair, criticizing Republican reforms to foster a more predictable rules-based monetary policy on the grounds that such reforms would both tie the Fed's hands and erode the Fed's political independence.
-222
+Before assuming her current responsibilities, Fed Chair Janet Yellen was supportive of a communication strategy of referencing a benchmark model to help households and markets form better expectations about the course of monetary policy, stating in a 1996 speech that "the framework of a Taylor-type rule could help the Federal Reserve communicate to the public the rationale behind policy moves, and how those moves are consistent with its objectives."
+But she has changed her tune considerably since becoming Fed Chair, criticizing Republican reforms to foster a more predictable monetary policy on the grounds that such reforms would both tie the Fed's hands and erode the Fed's political independence.